Merchant Terms and Conditions

 6. Merchants are obliged to provide Customer Service to support the Transaction process using FasaPay system to FasaPay users.

-9. The Merchant is obliged to comply with the audit party's request within a reasonable time, with a notice period of not less than 10 (ten) Business Days in advance to obtain cooperation notification information and access to Merchant Information, Website, location, employees, records, and relevant documents that may be required by the auditing Party for the purpose of:
+11. The Merchant is obliged to comply with the audit party's request within a reasonable time, with a notice period of not less than 10 (ten) Working Days in advance to obtain cooperation notification information and access to Merchant Information, Website, location, employees, records, and relevant documents that may be required by the auditing Party for the purpose of:

-1. Audit the Merchant's compliance with the provisions of these Terms and Conditions, applicable laws, and laws and regulations;
+1. Audit the Merchant's compliance with the provisions of this Terms and Conditions, applicable laws and regulations;

-2. The Audit Party carries out its functions and obligations based on applicable law or laws and regulations;
+2. The Audit Party carries out its functions and obligations based on applicable law or regulations;

 3. FasaPay's ongoing risk management process and procedures.

-10. The notification period referred to in paragraph 4.8 (four point eight) does not apply if:
+12. The notification period referred to in paragraph 4.9 (four point nine) does not apply if:

-1. In the case of an urgent or where each auditing Party suspects fraud on the Merchant Side, for which no notice is required;
+1. In the case of an urgent or where each auditing Party suspects fraud on the Merchant Party, for which no notice is required;

-2. Where a regulator or other authority having authority over FasaPay or a Payment Scheme Facilitator requires access or assistance with less or no notice;
+2. Where a regulator or other authorities having authority over FasaPay or a Payment Scheme Facilitator requires access or assistance with less or no notice;

 3. Required under laws and regulations that require it to be carried out.